News and Information

-Schedule an appointment in more than 50 medical specialties and services at 25 locations throughout central Iowa.
+Schedule an appointment in more than 50 medical specialties and services at locations throughout central Iowa.

-This disorder is caused by blocked or narrowed airways in your nose, mouth or throat while you sleep at night, which in turn keeps your body from receiving enough oxygen to function properly.
+Sleep apnea is a disorder caused by blocked or narrowed airways in your nose, mouth, or throat while you sleep at night, which in turn keeps your body from receiving enough oxygen to function properly.

-Patients often come to the center for a sleep test to diagnose potential sleep apnea if they suffer from a cardiovascular condition, says Selden Spencer, MD, a neurologist at McFarland Clinic.
-He also recommends watching out for other symptoms, including…
+Patients often come to the center for a sleep test to diagnose potential sleep apnea if they suffer from a cardiovascular condition, says Edward Clemmons, MD, a neurologist at McFarland Clinic.
+Dr. Clemmons recommends watching out for other symptoms, including…

 The Sleep Disorders Center has an open campus policy, meaning any physician can order a sleep test for their patient at the center.
-Dr. Spencer works with a patient’s primary doctor on diagnosing sleep apnea and offering treatment recommendations.
+Dr. Clemmons works with a patient’s primary doctor on diagnosing sleep apnea and offering treatment recommendations.